College vs. University: Major Differences & Global Usage

 College Examples:

-• The college admits students anytime during the year.
+• The college admits students at several points throughout the year.

 University Definition and Examples